-The Professional & Educational Activities Board (PEAB) provides leadership in the Society for activities related to the professional activities of practitioners engaged in disciplines such as computer engineering, computer science, information technology, information systems, and software engineering.
+The Professional & Educational Activities Board (PEAB) provides leadership for activities related to the professional activities of practitioners engaged in disciplines such as computer engineering, software engineering, computer science, information technology, and information systems.

-PEAB is chaired by the Vice President of Professional Activities, Hironori Washizaki.
-Its current list of members is here.
+The board is chaired by the Vice President of Professional Activities, Deborah Silver.
+The full board can be found here.

 The Engineering Disciplines Committee (PEAB-ED) makes recommendations to the PEAB regarding programs that serve the Computer, Software, and Systems Engineering communities.
 The PEAB-ED Committee collaborates with and offers support and technical advice to PEAB-EIT and PEAB-AC in areas of common interest.
 When appropriate, liaison relationships with relevant Technical Councils, Technical Committees, and/or Standards committees are established.